visualpharm/Lunacy/docs/index.md

  </ul>
 </details>

-Search engine allows to programmatically search for icons metadata, whereas icons retrieval service utilizes that metadata to actually retrieve icons in various formats, styles, colours, sizes etc. Click on each of the items above to read more details.
+Search engine allows to programmatically search for icons metadata, whereas icons retrieval service utilizes that metadata to actually retrieve icons in various formats, styles, colours, sizes etc. Click on the collapsible items above to read more details about each of the services.